atolab/zenoh-web/site/content/post/llz.md

 the re-ordering caused by endianess mismatch, etc., did not bother them at all.

-**zenoh** uses VLE to ensure that space is not wasted when sending small integers and at the same time to have the ability to represent large integers when required.
+**zenoh** uses VLE to (1) ensure that space is not wasted when sending small integers and (2) to have the ability to represent large integers when required.
 Thus you pay for what you use.
 No fixed size and bigger upper bound.

 Now let's get to the politics.
 The submitters of the alternative proposal did not really wanted a protocol that is way more efficient than DDSI-RTPS, in time